Ohio State Named Big Ten Football Preseason Favorite

 From the Big Ten

-The Big Ten Conference announced today that Michigan has been selected as the preseason favorite among members of the media attending the conference's football media day.
-Wisconsin was chosen to place second, while defending Big Ten Champion Ohio State was selected third.
+Park Ridge, Ill. – The Big Ten Conference announced today that Ohio State has been selected as the preseason favorite among members of the media attending the conference’s football media day.
+Wisconsin was chosen to place second, while Illinois was selected third.
 The Big Ten announces only the top three teams in its preseason poll.
-The voting members of the media also honored Michigan running back Mike Hart as the Preseason Offensive Player of the Year while Preseason Defensive Player of the Year honors went to Ohio State linebacker James Laurinaitis.
+The voting members of the media also honored Ohio State running back Chris “Beanie” Wells as the Preseason Offensive Player of the Year while teammate and linebacker James Laurinaitis was tabbed Preseason Defensive Player of the Year for the second straight season.

-Ohio State enters the 2007 campaign on the heels of a berth in the BCS National Championship game.
-The Buckeyes were 12-1 overall and a perfect 8-0 in conference play last season under head coach Jim Tressel, who became the second OSU coach in school history to win three Big Ten titles in his first six years on campus.
-OSU returns 11 starters for the 2007 campaign.
+Ohio State enters the 2008 campaign aiming for a fourth straight Big Ten title and looking to become the first team in conference annals to win three straight outright crowns.
+The Buckeyes were 11-2 overall and 7-1 in conference play last season under head coach Jim Tressel, who became the first Ohio State coach to win four Big Ten titles in his first seven years on campus.
+With a conference-best 20 starters returning this year, the Buckeyes will look to capture their 33rd conference title.

-Michigan's Hart headlines the conference's offensive players this season after an impressive 2006 campaign that saw him rush for 1,562 yards - a total that is fifth-best in Wolverine history.
-The Michigan senior also scampered for 14 touchdowns last season and was tabbed a first-team All-Big Ten selection.
+Ohio State’s Wells headlines the conference’s offensive players this season after an impressive 2007 campaign that saw him rush for 1,609 yards – a total that ranks fourth-best in OSU single-season history.
+The Buckeye junior also scampered for 15 touchdowns last season and was tabbed a first-team All-Big Ten selection and a second-team All-American by The Sporting News.

-The 112th season of Big Ten football kicks off Saturday, Sept.
-1 with all 11 teams in televised action, including six schools making their debut on the Big Ten Network.
+The 113th season of Big Ten football kicks off Saturday, Aug.
+30th with 10 teams in nationally televised action, broadcast either on ABC, ESPN, ESPN2 or the Big Ten Network.

 BIG TEN PRESEASON POLL (Media Vote)